An encounter with the breast-cancer industry...

 But y’know, I do think there might have been a less grueling way to learn this stuff than all these punctures and squashings and irradiatings.

-Mind you, the people involved in all this are dedicated, knowledgable and caring.
+Mind you, the people involved in all this are dedicated, knowledgeable and caring.
 Even respectful.
 When I showed Harrington the thermogram reports that said I had a problem on the right that needed analysis, she asked a lot of good questions about thermograms, which she’d never seen.
 As you may have noticed, there are still MDs who will express contempt for anything they didn’t learn in Med School or from a corporate rep; respectful questions are a great improvement on such disdain.

 An aside on thermograms